-- Extreme Weather Events1 - Loss of Natural Gas Supply
+- Extreme Weather Events

+- Loss of Natural Gas Supply

+- Cyber and Physical Attacks

 Sections 2.0 and 3.0 of this paper cover Extreme Weather and Loss of Natural Gas Supply events, respectively.
-RRS has concluded that existing NERC Standards adequately cover Cyber and Physical Security requirements and, therefore it agrees that no additional NYSRC rules for these types of extreme system conditions are needed at this time.
+RRS has concluded that the existing NERC Standards adequately cover Cyber and Physical Security requirements and, therefore it agrees that no additional NYSRC rules for these types of extreme system conditions are needed at this time.
 Section 4.0 provides RRS' recommendations based on Sections 2 and 3 discussions.

-The recommendations in this paper will be implemented in several phases as outlined in Section 4.
+The recommendations in this paper will be implemented in three phases as outlined in Section 4.
 Appendix A proposes Requirements for a PRR based on Phase 1 recommendations.